rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-03-spark-rdds.md

 Unfortunately I could not test the effects of shuffling and partitions, because no matter how hard I tried I could not get Spark to NOT be efficient.
 I tried using ".map()" instead of ".mapValues()" but Spark carried the partitioner on to the next RDD anyway.

-## How to avoid shuffling
+## How to avoid shuffling and optimize
+I could not really test how shuffling impacts performance, but it should be avoided by choosing the right partitioner, like a HashPartitioner.
-In order to manage partitions on the other hand there are the functions ".repartition(n)" to partition the RDD into n partitions. ".coalesce(n)" on the other hand merges every n partitions into one partition.
+In order to manage partitions and increase efficiency by choosing the right amount of partitions there are functions to help. ".repartition(n)" is there to partition the RDD into n partitions. ".coalesce(n)" on the other hand merges every n partitions into one partition.

 [lazy-eval]: https://github.com/rubigdata/bigdata-blog-2021-joshdev-de/raw/master/docs/images/lazy_eval.PNG "Lazy Evaluation"
 [uncached]: https://github.com/rubigdata/bigdata-blog-2021-joshdev-de/raw/master/docs/images/uncached.png "Uncached"